A billionaire, father and son and renowned diver: Who is on missing Titanic sub?

 A British billionaire explorer is among the five people on board the missing Titanic tourist submarine, somewhere in the depths of the Atlantic Ocean.

-A rescue operation has been underway in search of the submersible vessel, after it submerged Sunday morning, and its support vessel, the Canadian research icebreaker Polar Prince, lost contact with it about an hour and 45 minutes later, authorities said.
+A search and rescue operation is underway for the submersible vessel, the Titan, after it submerged on Sunday (18 June) morning, and lost contact with its support ship, the Canadian research vessel Polar Prince, about an hour and 45 minutes into the submerge.

 Follow live coverage of the missing Titanic sub in our live blog here

-British billionaire explorer Hamish Harding, renowned French diver Paul-Henri Nargeolet, founder of OceanGate Expeditions Stockton Rush, Pakistani businessman Shahzada Dawood, and the businessman’s son Sulaiman Dawood are feared to be on board.
+British billionaire explorer Hamish Harding, renowned French diver Paul-Henri Nargeolet, founder of OceanGate Expeditions Stockton Rush, Pakistani businessman Shahzada Dawood and his son Suleman Dawood are all on board.

-In a press conference on Tuesday afternoon, US Coast Guard Captain Jamie Frederick confirmed that the vessel has “40 to 41 hours” of oxygen supply left, meaning it is expected to run out by 5.30am ET (10.30am GMT) on Thursday.
+In a press conference on Wednesday (21 June) afternoon, Captain Jamie Frederick of the US Coast Guard assured people that authorities are doing everything possible to locate the missing vessel as the search intensified with more technology.

-He also suggested that officials do not know if crews will be able to rescue the sub even if they do manage to find it before the oxygen runs out.
+But with the passengers expected to run out of oxygen around 5.30am ET on Thursday, American and Canadian search crews and a French fleet on the way are racing against time for a miracle rescue.

 Below we look at what we know about the five stranded on the sub.